scrapy/scrapy/docs/api/downloader-middleware.rst

         handle_httpstatus_list = [301, 302]

 The ``handle_httpstatus_list`` key of :attr:`Request.meta
-<scrapy.http.Request.meta>` can also be used to specify which response codes to
+<scrapy.Request.meta>` can also be used to specify which response codes to
 allow on a per-request basis.
 You can also set the meta key ``handle_httpstatus_all`` to ``True`` if you want to allow any response code for a request.